 Sicilian Translator

-Sicilian English
+Sicilianu English

 Those are some of its successes.
-But the translator is still in the developmental stage, so you will still find many things that it does not translate well.
+Nonetheless, you will still find a few things that it does not translate well.
+Please focus on our success.

 During training, a neural machine translator "learns" through a process of trial and error.
 First, it predicts a translation.
 Then it compares its prediction to the correct translation and adjusts the model parameters in the direction that most reduces the errors.